 Institutional activity in XLU

-According to a recent 13F filing, Goldman Sachs is the largest institutional investor in the Utilities Select Sector SPDR ETF (XLU) with close to 11.5% of its outstanding shares as of March 31.
-It added net 5.3 million shares and raised the total number of shares to more than 16 million during the quarter.
-In the fourth quarter, it held 10.8% stake in XLU.
+According to a recent 13F filing, Goldman Sachs is the largest institutional investor in the Utilities Select Sector SPDR ETF (XLU), with 10.8% of its outstanding shares on September 30.
+It sold net 16.9 million shares and reduced the total number of shares to 15.2 million during the quarter.
+In the second quarter, Goldman Sachs held 22% of XLU’s total outstanding shares with more than 32.1 million shares.